codefellows/seattle-201d25/class-08-forms-events/lab/README.md

 - Add the necessary HTML to create the input form.
 - Use the constructor function as your guide to determine what input fields your form needs (hint: also consider what is passed in when creating instances!)
-- Your JS will need an event listener and and event handler, and also a variable to facilitate DOM access to the form.
+- Your JS will need an event listener and an event handler, and also a variable to facilitate DOM access to the form.
-- As we saw in class, the event handler should use the take the data from the input field, pass it into the constructor function, and create a new instance of a cookie stand that then appends to the table.
+- As we saw in class, the event handler should use the data from the input fields, pass it into the constructor function, and create a new instance of a cookie stand that then appends to the table.
 - Are you going to do any error correction on input?
 You probably should.
 Look at what kind of input validation is built in to HTML5.
 - Build incrementally.
 Test frequently.
 - Be attentive to overall code structure.